RafaelMenesesRibeiro/Highly-Dependable-Systems/hds/server/README.md

 	**Content:**
 	```
     {
+		"timestamp" : "a_long",
 		"requestID" : "a_request_ID",
 		"operation" : "transferGood",
 		"from" : "server",
 		"to" : "a_client_ID",
 		"signature" : "a_signature",
 		"notaryServer" : "Certified by Notary",
 		"goodID" : "a_good_ID",
 		"previousOwner" : "a_client_ID",
 		"newOwner" : "a_client_ID"
     }
     ```